Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Thursday.
-The firm set a “hold” rating on the asset manager’s stock.
+Stock analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report issued on Tuesday.
+The brokerage set a “hold” rating on the asset manager’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of AAMC.
-Accretive Wealth Partners LLC purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at about $182,000.
-Laurel Wealth Advisors Inc. raised its holdings in shares of Altisource Asset Management by 20.9% during the 2nd quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after buying an additional 6,380 shares in the last quarter.
-Finally, Biltmore Family Office LLC purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at about $507,000.
-Hedge funds and other institutional investors own 15.87% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Accretive Wealth Partners LLC purchased a new position in Altisource Asset Management in the 1st quarter valued at approximately $182,000.
+Laurel Wealth Advisors Inc. purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at $430,000.
+Finally, Biltmore Family Office LLC purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at $507,000.
+15.87% of the stock is currently owned by hedge funds and other institutional investors.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.